Digital Safety: An Ongoing Conversation

 Digital Safety

-We have put together a list of helpful tips and some of our favorite apps that support mobile device mentorship, and we encourage you to share your own ideas and journey with us.
+We have compiled a list of helpful tips and some of our favorite apps that support mobile device mentorship, and we encourage you to share your ideas and journey with us.
 What tools have you found helpful?

 Top 5 Things Parents Can Do

-- Familiarize yourself with Settings on your child’s device, especially Restrictions, Privacy and Location settings.
-Think of the Settings as global controls for the mobile device, explore them, get to know what they control and monitor them.
+- Familiarize yourself with the Settings on your child’s device, especially the Restrictions, Privacy, and Location settings.
+Think of the Settings as global controls for the mobile device.
+Explore them, get to know what they control, and monitor them.

 - Familiarize yourself with settings within individual apps.
 Most apps have settings and controls built into the apps that can be accessed either within the app itself (often looks like a gear icon) or within the Settings section of your tablet or smartphone.
-For example: Turn off location services for certain apps on your devices including camera and social networking sites.
+For example, turn off location services for certain apps on your devices, including cameras and social networking sites.

 - Write a digital contract together with each child that 1) clarifies what constitutes being a good digital citizen and 2) provides an opportunity for explaining not to share personal information online.
 Here is one example of a digital contract that can give you ideas to create your own: http://www.imom.com/wp-content/uploads/2010/02/imom-cell-phone-contract.pdf